loyc12/IRC42/README.md

 	prevent users to connect to serv with duplicate nicknames (and not just to chan) check for user presence and perms when calling channel functions finish implementing setChanMode()
+	when a chanOp leaves the channel and there is no other chanOp, needs to give chanOp to oldest in the channel